nikitakreml/nikitakreml/README.md

 Python Developer
 ----------------
 Coding for 4 years, 1 year of commercial experience in Python development.
-* 🧠  I'm learning NodeJS
+* 🧠  I'm learning NodeJS, FastAPI
 * 🤝  I'm open to collaborating on any interesting projects

 ### Skills